Last Updated on

 This is the core reason ecommerce copywriting formulas work.
 Because as John Caples taught us a jillion years ago, certain copywriting approaches work.
 They close dramatically more sales – 10x or better – than other approaches.
 And those same formulas can be applied (if they are applied intelligently) to sell anything from asset management to zucchini.

-So instead of re-inventing the wheel every time you sit down, get smart: Use copywriting formulas that work.
-These are the same ecommerce copywriting formulas that have been selling trillions of dollars of stuff for decades.
+So instead of re-inventing the wheel every time you sit down, get smart: Use copywriting formulas that work no matter what ecommerce platform you’re on.
+These are the same formulas that have been selling trillions of dollars of stuff for decades.
 They’re free for you to use.

 5 Classic Ecommerce Copywriting Formulas To Use Anywhere